 The Company computes its tax provision (benefit) for interim periods by applying the estimated AETR to year-to-date income from operations and adjusting for discrete items arising in that quarter.
 However, if the Company is unable to make a reliable estimate of its AETR, then the actual effective tax rate for the year-to-date period may be the best estimate.
 For the three months ended September 30, 2022, the Company computed its tax provision (benefit) using the AETR approach.
-However, for the three months ended September 30, 2023, the Company recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate to be applied to the year to date pretax (loss) income given small changes in the forecast of pre-tax (loss) income would result in significant changes in the AETR.
+However, starting with the six months ended December 31, 2022, the Company recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate to be applied to the year to date pretax (loss) income given small changes in the forecast of pre-tax (loss) income would result in significant changes in the AETR.
+For the six months ended December 31, 2023, the Company again recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate.

-Benefit for income taxes was \$17.5 million and \$93.5 million for the three months ended September 30, 2023 and 2022, respectively, resulting in effective tax rates of 33.6% and 89.3%, respectively.
-Income tax benefit decreased due to a change in the Company's approach to computing its tax provision benefit for interim periods to an actual effective tax rate method.
+Benefit for income taxes was \$33.1 million and \$44.0 million for the six months ended December 31, 2023 and 2022, respectively, resulting in effective tax rates of 37.2% and 36.2%, respectively.
+Income tax benefit decreased primarily due to an increase in year-to-date earnings and a reduced Foreign-Derived Intangible Income ("FDII") deduction recorded in the current period.